Global shares rise amid hopes for global economic rebound - WTMJ

 AP Business Writer

-TOKYO (AP) — Global shares rose Friday, echoing a rally on Wall Street, as hopes grew for a gradual global economic recovery from the damage of the coronavirus pandemic.
+TOKYO (AP) — Global shares rose Friday ahead of the latest U.S. monthly jobs report and as hopes grow for a gradual global economic recovery from the damage of the coronavirus pandemic.

+The U.S. report for January is expected to show that employers added 100,000 jobs.
+That would mark a welcome reversal from a loss in December — the first since April — of 140,000.
+Still, a gain of that modest size is practically negligible when the economy is nearly 10 million jobs short of its pre-pandemic level.

 Japan’s benchmark Nikkei 225 surged 1.5% to finish at 28,779.19.
 Australia’s S&P/ASX 200 rose 1.1% to 6,840.50, and South Korea’s Kospi climbed 1.1% to 3,120.63.
 Hong Kong’s Hang Seng jumped 0.6% to 29,279.74, while the Shanghai Composite fell 0.2% to 3,496.33.

-Asian markets got a lift from positive employment data from the U.S., which has set off a mood of “confidence about the U.S. economy getting back on its feet,” said Venkateswaran Lavanya of Mizuho Bank in Singapore.
+Asian markets got a lift from positive employment data from the U.S. on Thursday, which has set off a mood of “confidence about the U.S. economy getting back on its feet,” said Venkateswaran Lavanya of Mizuho Bank in Singapore.

+A report on Thursday had showed that the number of Americans who filed for unemployment benefits fell below 800,000 last week, which was better than economist expectations but still remains high due to the pandemic.

 An apparent sign in global data of a gradual decline in COVID-19 cases is also nurturing hopes for a rebound.
 So are rollouts of COVID-19 vaccines, Lavanya said.